 Instruments used at Kirsten’s Foot Care are either sterile until point of use (Autoclaved) or disposable to ensure client safety.

-Do Foot Care Nurses provide Pedicures?
+Do Foot Care Nurses provide pedicures?

 No – Foot Care Nurses provide medically sanctioned treatments.
 Foot Care Nurses are required to be registered with their provincial licensing body (CNO in Ontario) and are held to that standard of practice.
 They have specialized training to provide care (beyond their nursing program).
 In addition to the foot care treatment, foot care nurses perform a lower limb assessment on every client.
 As nurses, we have the legal responsibility to report any medical issues noted while performing an assessment or providing care to our clients and their caregivers, follow as necessary and inform their family doctor (with clients permission).
-At Kirsten’s Foot Care, our nurses do not apply nail polish or soak our clients feet.
+At Kirsten’s Foot Care, our nurses WILL NOT apply nail polish or soak our clients feet.

 Pedicures performed by nail technicians or aestheticians at a nail salon/spa typically perform a pampering service with basic foot care (trim, file, polish).
 They are not health professionals and therefor not trained to notice health problems, work with high risk clients, or provide health teaching.